mlr3mbo: Bayesian Optimization in R: Bayesian Optimization

 Here, $Y(\xv)$ is a random variable following the SM's posterior predictive distribution for a given point $\xv$ and $f_{\mathrm{min}}$ is the best function value found so far.
 The lower bound ensures positive gains and leads to positive incorporation of posterior uncertainty and a reward for exploration.
 If $Y(\xv)$ follows a Gaussian distribution, the expected improvement can be calculated in closed form:

-where $\phi$ and $\Phi$ are the probability density and the cumulative density function of the standard normal distribution, respectively, and $\mu(\xv)$ and $\sigma(\xv)$ are the posterior mean and standard deviation of the SM.
+where $\phi$ and $\Phi$ are the probability density function and the cumulative distribution function of the standard normal distribution, respectively, and $\mu(\xv)$ and $\sigma(\xv)$ are the posterior mean and standard deviation of the SM.
 A simpler approach to balancing the posterior mean and standard deviation for a point \xv is the lower confidence bound (LCB)\cite{cox1997,srinivas2010}.

 where $\lambda > 0$ is a constant that controls the trade-off between exploitation and exploration.

 The LogEI acquisition function\cite{hutter2009,watanabe2024} modifies the standard EI to work correctly with SMs trained on log-transformed target values (see Supplement \nameref{sec:output-transformations} for more details).
 This acquisition function is not to be confused with taking the logarithm of the EI for numerical stability\cite{ament2023}.
 Many other acquisition functions exist, and various BO variants require custom acquisition functions.
 See the upcoming sections, especially on multi-criteria optimization, and see Table~\ref{tab:acqfunctions}.